arjdroid/the-droid-blog/content/post/hackathon-2/index.md

 author = "Arjdroid"
-title = "Learnings from my Second Hackathon" date = "2025-03-28" description = "A Compilation of Things I've Learned from my Second Hackathon" tags = [
+title = "Learnings from my Second Hackathon" date = "2025-03-28" description = "What not to do" tags = [
     "development",
 ]